 The One Simple Trick You Can Use for Better Sleep

-On to the good stuff now.
 While you’re working to resolve your insomnia triggers, there’s a hack you can use to get your zzzzs.
 It’s as easy as honey.
 That’s right– a spoonful of honey before bed can help you sleep.
 Raw honey before sleep supplies your liver with glycogen and contributes to melatonin production.

 While you sleep, your body must maintain stable blood glucose levels.
 Your liver stores glycogen which is then converted to glucose during sleep for this purpose.
-If you have trouble with blood sugar regulation or don’t effectively make this conversion, you’ll suffer nocturnal hypoglycemia–blood sugar dropping too low at night–which wakes you up in the middle of the night.
+If you have trouble with blood sugar regulation or don’t effectively make this conversion, you’ll suffer nocturnal hypoglycemia–blood sugar dropping too low at night–which wakes you up in the middle of the night, usually between 1-3am.
 The honey helps with the glycogen stores to keep blood sugar stable during sleep.
 Adrenal fatigue, low cortisol, and poor blood sugar regulation during the day cause nocturnal hypoglycemia.

 This trick does work best for those with adrenal fatigue and blood sugar imbalances who wake in the middle of the night and can’t get back to sleep, but use it even if you have trouble falling asleep too.